hammeiam/sdl-counter/README.md

-# SDL Balances
+# SDL Balances and Treasury Distribution

-> Calculates veSDL and SDL balances (including unclaimed SDL) for all users on all chains
+> Calculates veSDL/SDL balances (including unclaimed SDL) and the treasury distribution for all users on all chains

+This is an implementation of [SIP-54: Protocol operations and treasury management](https://vote.saddle.community/#/proposal/0x271aef6b1d04cf08878b33d304add4827da146dc7b1ca12d802a3922e29ad34b).

 The following parameters are used in the calculations:
 - Target block for Ethereum: [17820592](https://etherscan.io/block/17820592)